joseph-fantuzzi/github-organization-explorer/README.md

 ### User Stories:

 - [x] Basic Requirement: As a user, I would like to be able to see a list of Netflix's repositories, and when I click on a repository, I want to be able to see the list of commits.
-- [x] Bonus Requirement: As a user I want to be able to type into an input an organization name other than Netflix and see a list of that organization's repositories and commits instead.
+- [x] Bonus Requirement: As a user, I want to be able to type into an input an organization name other than Netflix and see a list of that organization's repositories and commits instead.

 ### Basic Features: